Felix6464/ML_Climate_Science_Research_Project/README.md

   - `fnn_testing.py`: Loads a pretrained feedforward neural network model from file and evaluates it for prediction horizons ranging from 1 to 24.
 It calculates the loss for each prediction horizon over the test set and plots the loss distribution curve.
   - `rnn_testing.py`: Evaluates a pretrained RNN model over prediction horizons of 1 to 24.
 The type of recurrent model used can be changed by importing the respective class from the `models` folder.
   - `plot_saved_model.py`: Loads a pretrained model from file and evaluates it on both the test and train sets for the chosen horizon during training.
 It also plots the timeseries forecast of the first principal component (can be varied) and the training loss curve of the model.
-  - `testing_combined.py`: Loads multiple pretrained models, as well as the LIM, with different architectures and evaluates them simultaneously to create a plot that compares the performance of different architectures at once.
+  - `testing_combined.py`: Loads multiple pretrained models, as well as the LIM, with different architectures and evaluates them simultaneously to create a plot that compares the performance of different models at once.

-- **Utilities**: The `utilities` folder contains multiple utility functions for data preprocessing, cropping, eigenvalue decomposition, principal component analysis, and small helper tools.
+- **Utilities**: The `utilities.py` file contains multiple utility functions for data preprocessing, cropping, eigenvalue decomposition, principal component analysis, and small helper tools.

 - **Plots**: The `plots.py` file contains different functions for plotting the prediction horizons and loss curves.